Do Not Just Throw in The Towel!

 “I was drinking, might as well just plead Guilty…”

 This is sometimes referred to as throwing yourself on the mercy of the court after being charged with a DWI in Missouri.
 The problem, that’s not really throwing yourself at the mercy of the court at all, it’s simply jumping off a cliff and holding on to a false hope that the world is fair without the effort to make it so.
 Throwing yourself at the mercy of the court is also not a very good idea in the state of Missouri.
-Remember, the safeguard of the presumption of innocence is a right you have to exercise, allowing the court to do as they wish is not exercising that right.
-The jury must presume you “not guilty”, but not the state, needless to say, the state is charging you with a crime, they presume you’re guilty; that’s their job!
-The reason why walking in alone and saying “have at it” to the prosecutor and the judge is a bad idea is that by doing so without the assistance of counsel, you are essentially giving the state full unbridled power to do what they want, and they are more than happy to take you up on that offer.
-It makes one wonder, in what capacity do we ever want the government to have full and complete power over us?
+Remember, the safeguard of the presumption of innocence is a right you have, allowing the court to do as they wish is not exercising that right.
+The jury must presume you “not guilty”, but not the prosecutor, needless to say, the prosecutor is charging you with a crime, they presume you’re guilty; that’s their job!
+Walking in alone and saying “have at it” to the prosecutor and the judge is a bad idea without the assistance of counsel, you are essentially giving the state full unbridled power to do what they want with you, and they’d be more than happy to take you up on that offer.
+Ask yourself, in what capacity do we ever want the government to have full and complete power over us?
 Justice is achieved when two opposing sides present their positions.
-In this context, those sides are the state, with its nearly unlimited resources, experience, and connections with the court, and you, with very limited of each of those, and that’s not a fair fight any way you look at it.
-If you are not participating in the system, and simply giving up, justice will not be found, only a full and complete prosecution and annihilation will.
-So yes, to just walk in and plead guilty to DWI is nuts!
+In this context, those sides are the state, with its nearly unlimited resources, experience, and connections with the court, and you, with very limited of each, and that’s not a fair fight any way you look at it.
+If you are not participating in the system, and simply giving up, justice will not be found, only a full and complete annihilation will.
+So yes, to just walk in and plead guilty to DWI is Nuts!